jarviscanada/jarvis_data_eng_AjithanUrutheran/linux_sql/README.md

 # Linux Resource Cluster Monitoring Agent

 # Introduction
 The Linux resource cluster monitoring agent is a minimum viable product (MVP) that will monitor the resources across a cluster environment.
-Many bash scripts will execute in order to perform tasks such as registering a host container's information as well as frequently updating a host container's usage.
+Many bash scripts will execute in order to perform tasks such as registering a host container's information as well as updating a host container's usage in realtime.
 The users of this program will be the Linux Cluster Administration team (LCA).
-The LCA will use this program to manage the many nodes in our Linux cluster.
+The LCA will use this program to monitor the nodes in our Linux cluster and collect information to make load/storage balancing decisions.
 Technologies that are explored in this program include Git (Version Control), Linux bash script, docker (hosting and containerizing database), and PostgreSQL (storing and querying data).

 # Quick Start
 1. Start a psql instance using psql_docker.sh